 Before I explain how to use Azure AD Conditional Access to secure Azure Virtual Desktop, I want to highlight other security aspects of AVD.

-To secure Azure Virtual Desktop, you’ll need to secure the Azure native services it uses such as Azure virtual machines, Azure Storage, and Azure Virtual Network (VNet)
+To optimize virtual desktop security for Azure Virtual Desktop, you’ll need to secure the Azure native services it uses such as Azure virtual machines, Azure Storage, and Azure Virtual Network (VNet)

 Let’s move on to discussing Conditional Access and how we can protect Azure Virtual Desktop by using Identity and Access Management.